 Banana bread is an excellent dietary source of iron as well.
 It has 1.4 mg of iron per 100g.
-Just a medium slice of banana bread provides 0.84 mg of iron, or almost 5% of the DV.
+Just a slice of banana bread provides 0.84 mg of iron, or almost 5% of the DV.

-Do ripe bananas have more iron?
+Do ripe bananas have more iron than green bananas?